AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 PLINK .ped files
 ----------------

 PLINK .ped files contain genotypes for each individual. |program| reads the individuals' identifiers from the second field (the within family identifier).
-The allele calls are read from fields seven onwards.
+The allele calls are read from field seven onwards.
 Fields are assumed to be whitespace delimited.
+Missing data are represented with 0.
 All other fields are ignored.
-The following example gives the genotypes for four individuals genotyped on four markers.
+The following example shows four individuals genotyped on four markers.

 Example: ::